OpenMDAO/POEMs/POEM_072.md

 prob.model.set_objective_options('path.to.obj', scaler=_unspecified, adder=_unspecified, ref=_unspecified, ref0=_unspecified)
 ```

 One complication is the path to constraints in `set_constraint_options`, since a single variable may have multiple constraints imposed upon it provided they are aliased, but we should be able to account for this.
+If there is ambiguity (an alias exists), raise an error.

 Note that we can arrive at a situation in which, if we're redefining `scaler/adder/ref0/ref`, where all 4 are specified.
 If the user overrides any of these, the others should be reset to `None`.